GitUserPaula/Exercises/README.md

 # Exercises
-Some practice on main concepts
+Some practice on main concepts.
-\n Parte 4 Arrays
+Parte 4 Arrays